GrinnFandango/Genuine-Panama-MSP1/README/README.md

 **IMPORTANT NOTE**:
 - Please allow a few minutes to pass before opening your newly deployed link!
 Clicking this link too quickly may result in a failure to build the site, causing an Error 404 page instead.

 Congratulations!
-Your project should be deployed successfully on GitHub Pages! :tada:
+Your project should be deployed successfully on GitHub Pages!

+---